salujajaskeerat/ELP305-TribeD-documentation/index.md

 ### Requirements for good Compost

-- Having a proper food-web: a mixture of creatures, which include many insects, bugs, slugs, bacteria, and mushrooms, adding a small quantity of soil to this mixture can be used to start the process.
+- Having a proper food-web: a mixture of creatures, which include many insects, bugs, slugs, bacteria, and mushrooms, adding a small quantity of soil to this mixture can be used to start the process
 - Nitrogen / Carbon Ratio -The ideal mix is ¾ &quot;brown&quot; and ¼ &quot;green&quot; ingredients by volume.
-Such a mixture of &quot;brown&quot; and &quot;green&quot; ingredients will ensure that the mass maintains the appropriate quantity of humidity and air and hastens the decomposing process.
+Such a mixture of &quot;brown&quot; and &quot;green&quot; ingredients will ensure that the mass maintains the appropriate quantity of humidity and air and hastens the decomposing process
 - The compost should remain humid throughout the process.
 About 50% humidity is acceptable.
 Let excess water drain out through the ventilation bores.
-The mixture should remain humid but not wet.
+The mixture should remain humid but not wet
 - All creatures and mushrooms in the compost mixture need oxygen during the process.
-The tumbler must be rotated every second day to prevent cutting off the air supply and hastening the process.
+The tumbler must be rotated every second day to prevent cutting off the air supply and hastening the process
 - Location- The fastest decomposition occurs between 140°F (60°C) and 160°F (71°C).
-We should position the Compost Tumbler out of the excessive wind and in full sunlight.
+We should position the Compost Tumbler out of the excessive wind and in full sunlight

 ### Basic Carbon/Nitrogen Table